agility/agilitycms-nuxtjs-starter/README.md

 ## Getting Started

-To start using the Agility CMS & Gatsby Starter, [sign up](https://agilitycms.com/free) for a FREE account and create a new Instance using the Blog Template.
+To start using the Agility CMS & Nuxt.js Starter, [sign up](https://agilitycms.com/free) for a FREE account and create a new Instance using the Blog Template.

 1. Clone this repository
 2. Run `npm install` or `yarn install`